Tigger-oN/app.sh/README.md

 the need to type the entire list. `Reinstall` will search the installed list of ports. `Update` will only look at superseded ports.
 You can search on more than one term.

+`upgrade` only supports one port at a time.
+Is designed for default version changes.
+This is common with Perl but can be used for other applications too.
+The process is:
+ - Any applications linked to the shared object library are identified.
+These will be updated as well.
+ - Current version is uninstalled.
+ - DEFAULT_VERSIONS line is added to /etc/make.conf
+ - New version is installed.
+ - DEFAULT_VERSIONS line is removed from /etc/make.conf
+ - Shared object library applications are reinstalled.